 Central Bank of the Republic of Argentina

 For the first time, the Central Bank of the Republic of Argentina (BCRA) was a leading organisation for the Global Money Week celebrations.
 The Central Bank coordinated over 40 organisations to promote the annual awareness-raising Campaign.
 Throughout the Week, workshops, seminars and talks were held in schools, seminars and the “Future Fair”, which was especially designed to empower youth.
 Schools were given the opportunity to visit FinTechs.
 The talks were televised and reported on.
 All organisations published content on their website and social media pages.
 Additionally, a virtual finance education website was launched.
 The Ministry of Education deemed the event extremely important and of educational interest.

 Comisión Nacional de Valores (CNV)

-To celebrate Global Money Week 2019, the CNV organized multiple financial literacy awareness sessions for children, youth and adults.
-The sessions included six conferences, one training program and simulation games of securities’ trading.
+To celebrate Global Money Week 2019, the CNV organised multiple financial literacy awareness sessions for children, youth and adults.
+The sessions included six conferences, one training programme and simulation games of securities’ trading.
 The activities were spread out across the country.
-In Buenos Aires conferences at universities and the stock exchange, training programs and the simulation game at the stock exchange were organized.
+In Buenos Aires conferences at universities and the stock exchange, training programs and the simulation game at the stock exchange were organised.
 In Rosario, a conference at the stock exchange was held.
-In Mendoza and La Plata conferences in public places and schools were organized.
+In Mendoza and La Plata conferences in public places and schools were organised.
 All events were covered by social media and news outlets, to raise the financial awareness amongst school and university students, and young entrepreneurs.